github/docs/content/education/quickstart.md

 ## Applying for teacher benefits

-Next, you'll sign up for teacher benefits and resources from {% data variables.product.company_short %}, including access to {% data variables.product.prodname_global_campus %}, a portal that allows you to access your education benefits all in one place.  {% data reusables.education.educator-requirements %}
+Next, you'll sign up for teacher benefits and resources from {% data variables.product.company_short %} by applying to {% data variables.product.prodname_global_campus %}, a portal that allows you to access your education benefits all in one place.  {% data reusables.education.educator-requirements %}

 {% tip %}